Tag Archives: Geoff Campion

 Scott Goodall‘s complete tale this issue focusses on the Skull star of the Bomber Blues serial, Hubbub the Skull Leader of Rebel Wing.
 We’ve seen him use his electronic weaponry in that story and here we learn of where his fascination with electricity’s power began.
 It all kicks off with this glorious splash page by Geoff Campion showing the kind of air battles only this comic could be capable of.
 The lightning, Vector’s stealth fighter powering into the scene, even another Harrier doing a daring manoeuvre with those vertical jets, it’s all there in one panel.
 Exciting stuff!

-Originally the owner of a rigged slot machine parlour Hubbub thought he was a tough guy, emperor of his own little domain.
+Originally the owner of a rigged slot machine parlour, Hubbub thought he was a tough guy, emperor of his own little domain.
 He’s also a Vietnam vet.
 Having fought for America he’s been left damaged by the ravages of war.
 This theme of the Skull Squadron was pointed out in an earlier issue.
 We were used to our heroes in everything from The A-Team and Knight Rider to Airwolf and Magnum P.I. being veterans of that war and we learned how it affected them.
 To see it played out in my toy licence comic was great, especially how it told of the horrors faced during that war turned the vets into the bad guys instead.

 Surprisingly, when he’s robbed at gunpoint in his office we see how much of a coward Hubbub actually was in the days before Skull Squadron, cowering while the thieves use harmless pop guns to escape.
 The police don’t care either because they know he’s a crook himself (and actually in the end this cop is the ringleader of the thieves).
 Through contacts in Chicago’s rough South Side he’s able to stake out the next target and hide on the roof of their van while they make their escape.

 Falling off when the driver loses control on the wet runway of the airport from which they’re going to flee the country with their last score, Hubbub finds himself at their mercy, outnumbered and this time their guns are very real.
-It’s at this point his life is miraculously saved and thus begins the creation of the character we’d grow to love (or love to hate); a sudden bolt of lightning strikes the metallic dish on top of the van the thieves had put there (to make it look like a repairman’s vehicle).
+It’s at this point his life is miraculously saved and thus begins the creation of the character we’d grow to love to hate; a sudden bolt of lightning strikes the metallic dish on top of the van the thieves had put there (to make it look like a repairman’s vehicle).
 The bolt blinds them long enough for Hubbub to make his move.
-We then finish things off with a little more of his history and a gorgeous final few panels as he rounds off his tale.
+We then finishes things off with a little more of his history and a gorgeous final few panels as he rounds off his tale.

 After the letters page the Next Issue promo feels retro even for this 1989 comic.
 Featuring a biplane, a big banner to the left and a headline along the wings of the plane, it reminds me of what Barrie might have used to promote an issue of Battle for example and I love it!
 If the Ring Raiders toys had been more successful I honestly believe this comic could easily have been seen as a modern, high-tech version of those classic war comics.
-It certainly had the writing and artistic talent for it!
+It certainly had the writing and artistic talent for it.

-Moving on and another story comes to a rather sudden end in part five of James NicholasBomber Blues, drawn by Don Wazejewski.
+Moving on and another story comes to a rather sudden end in part five of James Tomlinson‘s Bomber Blues, drawn by Don Wazejewski.
 It also includes what I originally thought were contradicting actions from Raider ‘Cub’ Jones.
 He begins by blasting a crashing Skull plane out of existence to save Hubbub who had ejected from his own aircraft last time and was standing in the crash zone.
 I like this; the Raiders have a code and will always aim to capture rather than kill.

 But then on the very next page he inadvertently places innocent lives in danger.
 One of Hubbub’s wingmen sees an opening but isn’t prepared for Cub dropping his flaps and undercarriage to drastically reduce his speed, letting the Skull pilot fly past before returning fire.
 It’s a neat move and the pilot ejects to safety but the plane crashes right into the airfield below, the very one Cub had been trying to protect this entire time.